MolotovCherry/kmagick/README.md

 ## Documentation
 You can browse the latest docs [here](https://cherryleafroad.github.io/kmagick/kmagick/com.cherryleafroad.kmagick/index.html)

+⚠️ Please remember that KMagick is merely a thin wrapper around the C library ImageMagick functions.
+So anything you can do through the C api will translate almost directly.
+Any behavior that results from using the bindings is most likely imagemagick itself and how the imagemagick api was used (but if not, please report an issue).
+If you need to do a specific task, please check the imagemagick documentation / ask them how to achieve it through the C api.
+Any help and issues reported here should be related to kmagick itself, not imagemagick's api.

 ## Behavior
 As this is a low level library, crashes are not impossible.
 I've made every effort to make that impossible however.